tbabcox/hello-world/README.md

 # hello-world
 A short introduction

-i am from the planet earth and enjoy learning new things.
+I am from the planet earth and enjoy learning new things.